 - Droopy tip

 - Upturned tip

-What are the different types of rhinoplasty
+What are the different types of rhinoplasty?

 Rhinoplasty procedures can be either open or endonasal.
-In endonasal, or closed, rhinoplasty, there are no visible incisions.
-All work done on the inside of the nose.
-Because of this, there is generally less swelling, and slightly quicker recovery.
+In endonasal, or closed rhinoplasty, there are no visible incisions.
+All work is done on the inside of the nose.
+Because of this, there is generally less swelling and slightly quicker recovery.
 Open rhinoplasty involves a small incision through the columella and incisions on the inside of the nose.
 This provides much better access and visualization of the whole nose.
 Consequently, a greater variety of maneuvers can be performed.
 Dr. Harbison performs both endonasal and open rhinoplasties regularly.
-The choice of approach depends on many factors including any prior nasal surgery, patient’s nasal anatomy, the desired changes, among others.
+The choice of approach depends on many factors including any prior nasal surgery, patient’s nasal anatomy, and the desired changes, among others.

 Am I a good candidate for rhinoplasty?

 It is best to wait on rhinoplasty until the facial skeleton has matured sufficiently, generally around age 16.
 Patients should be in good enough health to undergo a general anesthetic, and able to come off blood-thinning medications (if currently taking) for 2 weeks.
 Ideally the patient should be able to take adequate time to recover and avoid heavy activity during the healing process.

 Rhinoplasty is a diverse procedure, and each surgery is individualized for that patient.
 It is important to remember that facial proportions, skin thickness, and current nasal anatomy must all be considered to create an ideal result.
 3D photography and surgery simulation with photomorphology can be a useful communication tool between the patient and surgeon to discuss goals of surgery.
 Additionally, before and after photos can give real life examples of the types of changes that can be accomplished.